eclipse-tractusx/sldt-bpn-discovery/docs/2-architecture-constraints.md

 ## 2 Architecture and constraints

-### Architecture
+### Overall Architecture

 A consumer sends a request to the Discovery Finder with a catalogue of a certain types e.g., "bpid", "oen".
 The Discovery Finder responses with a list of endpoints of BPN Discoveries which provide BPNs for these kind of types.
-Now the consumer sends a request to the given BPN Discoveries.
+Subsequently the consumer sends a request to the given BPN Discoveries.
 If the BPN Discovery finds a matching entries he returns a List of BPNs.
 With the given BPN the consumer can search for EDCs at the EDC Discovery according to this BPN.

 ### Overall-View

 ![](media/image1.png)

+### Architecture
+A consumer can request for BPNs for a given type/key combination, e.g. "oen" / "example-oen".
+The BPN Discovery responses with the BPN, if it is in its database.

 ### Constraints